The Saint and the Dragon

 Some way to the north of Croagh Patrick was Lough Derg, although it wasn't known as such then, and it was the very place she had slept for so long, her home and some say a gateway into hell itself!

-As Patrick prayed with all of the fervour, grace and faith God would grant him, so did the Cailleach shake and send her feared servants, the Sluagh, to slay him.
+As Patrick prayed with all of the fervour, grace and faith God would grant him, so the Cailleach shook and send her feared servants, the Sluagh, to slay him.

-In the form of a vast flock of black ravens twined about with undulating shadows they came, and yet upon closer inspection the great birds looked more like wretched thin shades of their previous selves, with gnarled talons like the blackthorn's boughs for hands and feet, and wings of dusty smoke.
+In the form of a vast flock of black ravens twined about with undulating shadows they came, and yet upon closer inspection the great birds looked more like wretched thin shades of their previous selves, with gnarled talons similar to the blackthorn's barbs for hands and feet, and wings of dusty smoke.

-A great wind arose and swept from the top of Croagh Patrick like a mighty net, catching up things seen and unseen, the wild hunt along with it, and in the form of a towering whirlwind carried them out to sea where they were cast upon the waves, sinking into the depths to hold their counsels forever more amid lost cities which heeded them not, buried under mud.
+A great wind arose and swept from the top of Croagh Patrick like a mighty net, catching up things seen and unseen, the wild hunt along with it, and in the form of a towering whirlwind carried them out to sea where they were cast upon the waves, sinking into the depths to bay their fury forever more amid lost cities which heeded them not, deep in mud.

-The Cailleach was near caught up herself, but the wily old hag was strong and fought herself free, being deposited before Saint Patrick on the top of the mountain, rearing up in the shape of a fiery dragon, with breath as hot as the fires that forged the very earth.
+The Cailleach was near caught up herself, but the wily old hag was strong and fought free, being deposited before Saint Patrick on the top of the mountain.
+Then she reared up in the shape of a fiery dragon with breath as hot as the fires that wrought the very mountains!

 As she fled, the Cailleach knew that for all his Divine favour, Patrick was still only a man and would grow thirsty from the chase, and so she spat her deadly fiery venom into every well and body of water they passed.
 Onwards they raced by night and by day, the demon and the saint, but Patrick was almost ready to collapse by the time they had reached Leitrim.